-At present, almost all development in the Town of Mexico is served by on-lot individual water and sewer systems.
+At the present, almost all development in the Town of Mexico is served by on lot individual water and sewer systems.

 The Village of Mexico has a public water system that draws from three wells located in the Town of Mexico off Pumphouse Road.
 This water district does serve some properties that lie between the wells and the village line within the town.
 Dependable yield from the village water system is believed to be 550,000 gallons per day, whereas the average daily demand is only about 440,000 gallons per day, leaving considerable excess capacity.
 (These figures are taken from the Oswego County Comprehensive Plan published in 1997.)
-At the present time there are no plans to extend the village water system further into the town.
+At the present time, there are no plans to extend the village water system further into the town.

 The Town of Mexico is currently pursuing the establishment of a public water system in the eastern section of town in the vicinity of State Route 11.
-The purposes of establishing this system are severalfold.
+The purpose of establishing this system are severalfold.
 First, the town seeks to attract commerce and industry in order to provide jobs and improve the tax base.
 One of the prerequisites for industrial sites and industrial parks is a public water supply that can supply adequate water for sprinkler systems and fire fighting needs.
 Second, fire fighting capabilities will be improved with the provision of hydrants.
-And third, it would provide a higher quality and more dependable water supply than is found in many sections of town.
+And third, it should provide a higher quality and more dependable water supply than is found in many sections of town.

-There are no plans at present for establishment of a public sewer system in the town.
-The Village of Mexico system serves the village plus the BOCES building located on County Home Road.
-The treatment plan is designed for an average flow of 300,000 gallons per day, the present flow is approximately 230,000 gallons per day, leaving excess capacity of about 70,000 gallons per day.
-(These figures are taken from the Oswego County Comprehensive Plan published in 1997.)
+There are no plans at present for establishment of a public sere system in the town.
+The Village of Mexico system serves the village plus the Citi building located on County Route 64.
+The treatment plant is designed for an average flow of 300,000 gallons per day, the present flow is approximately 300,000 gallons per day.